Roibeard-Ruadhan/alcohol-free-ireland/README.md

 - **Header**
 - It also has 3 buttons, 1 to sign-up, 1 to enter the blog page & one to enter the events page.
   - **Navigation**
-- Navigation is simplified using boostrap which turns into a hamburger buton after a certain breakpoint for responsiveness.
+- Navigation is simplified using boostrap which turns into a hamburger button after a certain breakpoint for responsiveness.
 - The navigation bar has drop downs for the Blog & Events options.
 - The NavBar & the footer are the same colour & both using bootstrap for responsiveness
 - Completed logo using Adobe

 - **Hero sections**
 - The header provides a welcoming atmosphere of a modern cocktail bar.
+The Navigation text on the Hero image for the Blog & events has a hover affect which I sourced from [developerdrive.com](https://www.developerdrive.com/8-simple-css-hover-effects/)
 - **Footer**
 - The footer is a modern professional look with social network connections, navbar tools & contact links plus details
 #### **Home Page** (*index.html*)